Jessy1005/LamberthRumpaidus/README.md

 # Hi there, I'm Lamberth👋
 ## About me:
 - 🔭 I’m currently working as Web Development
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning Python, Javascript, CSS, and C++
 - 👯 I’m looking to collaborate as Data Automation and Analyst
 - 🤔 I’m looking for suggest for Rust Project Ideas
 - 💬 Ask me about anything